 IMBA has been involved in discussions about Wilderness and other forms of legislatively driven protections for public lands for decades.
 When mountain bikers are given a seat at the table in these discussions, important trails can be protected while finding common ground with those who are looking to create new conservation designations.
 IMBA is actively working with leaders in the conservation community to ensure this collaborative scenario becomes the standard across the country.

-IMBA's guides explores a number of options for protecting nature and bicycle access.
+IMBA's materials at the links below explore a number of options for protecting wild places and bicycle access.
 They are intended to assist the mountain bike advocate in understanding and becoming involved in a Wilderness and public land protection campaign.